Surikta/Markowitz/README.md

 In this case, MSFT has a high portfolio allocation because it has the low variance and nice return.
 The model can be restricted to a maximum (and/or minimum) allocation and needs to be modify in the code.
 No short position or leverage is considered either.

+In this case it is used a Dirichlet distribution and the allocation is in the interval (0, 1)

 Let´s try with 0% risk free rate: